-It is important to develop appropriate strategies in order to prevent the issue of peer on peer abuse rather than manage the issues in a reactive way.
+It is important to develop appropriate strategies in order to prevent the issue of child on child abuse rather than manage the issues in a reactive way.

-Firstly, and most importantly for Crest Infant & Nursery School is recognition that peer on peer abuse can and will occur on any site even with the most stringent of policies and support mechanisms.
+Firstly, and most importantly for Crest Infant & Nursery School is recognition that child on child abuse can and will occur on any site even with the most stringent of policies and support mechanisms.
 In which case it is important to continue to recognise and manage such risks and learn how to improve and move forward with strategies in supporting young people to talk about any issues and through sharing information with all staff.